-- MAC Address - · Cloud License - Resource ID - 3.
-Click the icon to copy the current product details to the clipboard for use in the following step. - 4.
-To request a license for your product: - a.
+- 3. To request a license for your product: - a.
 Log in to the Haivision Support Portal (https://support.haivision.com). - b.
 After logging in, click License Requests. - c.
 Click the New button. - d.
 Select the appropriate device type and click the Next button. - e.
 Fill in the form with the appropriate information, and click Save.